WMO reveals global greenhouse levels rose in 2023

 Prioritizing the planet has never been more urgent, especially for top fossil fuel producers, than when the World Meteorological Organization (WMO) published a report on global greenhouse gas levels surging to a new record in 2023.

-Recent data from the WMO’s Global Atmosphere Watch network revealed that “the globally averaged surface concentration of CO2 reached 420 parts per million in 2023,” calling for an urgent need to cut down on, if not eliminate, fossil fuels—the key driver of climate warming.
+Recent data from the WMO’s Global Atmosphere Watch network revealed that the globally averaged surface concentration of CO2 reached 420 parts per million (ppm) in 2023, marking a 151 percent rise from pre-industrial levels.
+This calls for an urgent need to cut down on, if not eliminate, fossil fuels — the key driver of climate warming.

 “This should set alarm bells ringing among decision-makers.
 We are clearly off track to meet the Paris Agreement goal of limiting global warming to well below 2 degrees Celsius and aiming for 1.5 degrees Celsius above pre-industrial levels.
 These are more than just statistics.
 Every part per million and every fraction of a degree temperature increase has a real impact on our lives and our planet,” said WMO Secretary-General Celeste Saulo in a statement.

-According to the report, the surge in CO2 last year was due to fossil fuels, widespread vegetation fires, and potentially a drop in forest carbon absorption.
+The hike in CO2 last year was due to fossil fuels, widespread vegetation fires, and potentially a drop in forest carbon absorption, according to the report.
 It added that natural events such as El Niño can worsen the situation, "leading to a vicious cycle where drier vegetation and forest fires reduce the efficiency of land carbon sinks."

 It also noted that from 1990 to 2023, “the warming impact on the climate from long-lived greenhouse gases increased by over 51 percent, with CO2 alone contributing to 81 percent of that rise.”
 This pattern is expected to persist unless there is a drastic cut in emissions.